rbeesley/ED_BMSdiag/README.md

 <p/>

 ## Get started
-* Download the repo-ZIP, then copy the files.
-The folder structure looks like this:
+* Download the repo-ZIP, then copy the files to your Arduino folder.
+The folder structure should look like this:
 <p align="left">
 <img  src="https://github.com/MyLab-odyssey/ED_BMSdiag/raw/master/pictures/Arduino_folder_structure.png" /><p/>